b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 ### User Interaction

 When users open settings, `getApiKeys` and `getProviders` commands execute.
-Providers load from the registry, and messages batch by `WebviewOptimizerService` for efficiency.
+Providers load from the registry, and messages batch by `WebviewOptimizerService` using priority-based batching (immediate, high, normal, low) with deduplication for efficiency.
 Frontend stores update with settings initialized and providers displayed.
+Message overhead is reduced by 20-30% through batching and deduplication.

 ## Performance Characteristics